Algorithms¶

 fallback.similarity(k1, k2) # high score

-The scanning pipeline automatically falls back to this encoder when the CMU-dict-based composite score returns 0.0.
+The scanning pipeline automatically falls back to this encoder when one or both names are missing from CMU pronunciations.

 Choosing the Right Approach¶